 The computing device can be listed under supplies in the itemized proposal budget, but should also be identified separately in the proposal budget justification as to why it is essential and allocable to the performance of the award.
 Inclusion in the budget justification is intended to enable the sponsor to review and concur with the need for the computing device.
 Written justification and approval are meant to prevent questions regarding the allowability of costs in the event of an audit.

 After an Award is Funded

-If the documentation was not obtained at time of purchase, the SPA Grant Accountant or Closeout Accountant may ask for the documentation at closeout or during a periodic review of expenditures.
+If the documentation was not obtained at the time of purchase, the grant accountant or closeout accountant may ask for the documentation at closeout or during a periodic review of expenditures.

 No. It does not become your personal property at the end of the project and its use must comply with university procedures regarding property.

 Maybe.
 If a computing device is purchased on a project that is governed by FAR 52.245-1, that device may be titled to the government, so it is important to be familiar with the project’s terms and conditions.
 When it is not titled to the government or with the sponsor, the device is the property of the university and should be retained by the department after the end of the award for ongoing research activities, or for disposal in accordance with university policies.
 Contact email@example.com for more information.

 If a computing device expense is deemed unallowable at any time, the cost will revert back to the PI and the PI's department for recovery from a departmental account.

 Most sponsors will not allow a computer purchase at the end of the project.
 In fact, purchases made within six months of the project end date may be subject to more scrutiny from the sponsors.
 Check with your grant accountant to see if this can be charged.